Focused and Caring Estate Planning Attorney in Marin County

 Prepare for the future by speaking to a qualified estate planning lawyer.
-Codi M. Dada Law Offices can help clients near Novato, CA, and the surrounding areas create solid estate plans.
-Attorney Codi is a compassionate lawyer who aims to make the process as simple as possible.
+Codi M. Dada Law Offices can help clients in Marin County and the surrounding areas create solid estate plans.
+Attorney Codi M Dada is a compassionate lawyer who makes legal processes simple.
+His focus makes him uniquely qualified to create your comprehensive estate plan.
 Trust him to assist with drafting wills, asset protection, and other related needs.

 Assisting with a Range of Estate Planning Needs